SKIDABRADER JOB REFERENCES

 A common issue agencies are faced with within their roadway network is maintaining adequate surface friction characteristics of pavement.
 The main attributor to frictional properties of a pavement surface is the quality of aggregate used in the pavement.
 In areas where less than desirable aggregates are available it can be costly to the agency to use higher quality aggregates.
 So these agencies are faced with a bit of a balancing act with pavement mix designs specifying the right percentage of lower and higher quality aggregates to yield the best results from a frictional and cost stand point.
 This study focuses on pavement surfaces which have a higher percentage of lower quality aggregates and the utilization of The Skidabrader Texturing process to restore the frictional properties of these pavements.
 Read the report here.

-As Skidabrader works to insure a section of I-75 in Kentucky can once again be deemed safe for drivers.
-On a section of I-71/75 considered so dangerous an emergency declaration was issued, an unusual machine with an unusual name is about to begin work unlike anything that has been done on local roads.
+As Skidabrader worked to insure a section of I-75 in Kentucky can once again be deemed safe for drivers an unusual machine with an unusual name was about to begin work unlike anything that has been done on local roads.

 The machine is called a Skidabrader, “Skid, so we’re creating skid resistance though an abrasion process; So Skidabrader,” said Skidabrader General Manager Josh Jones.

 Engineers determined the section of road going into a turn under Dixie Highway southbound on 71/75 has been worn smooth by traffic.